George-oikonomou/projectForJava2/ReadMe.md

 ![Local Image](src/main/resources/screenshotsForReadme/Reminders.png)

-Also, the current time is shown on the top left side of the app.
+Also, the current time is shown on the top right side of the app.

 ## Addition Information